-Stefanos N. Kales, MD, MPH, FACP, FACOEM, is an Associate Professor of Medicine at Harvard Medical School, and Associate Professor and Director of the Occupational and Environmental Medicine Residency at the Harvard School of Public Health (HSPH).
+Stefanos N. Kales, MD, MPH, FACP, FACOEM, is a Professor of Medicine at Harvard Medical School, and Professor and Program Director of the Occupational Medicine Residency at the Harvard T.H.
+Chan School of Public Health (HSPH).
 He is Board Certified in Preventive Medicine: Occupational Medicine, and has been elected to Fellowship by both the American College of Physicians and the American College of Occupational & Environmental Medicine.
 Dr. Kales is the Chief of Occupational and Environmental Medicine and Medical Director for Employee Health and Industrial Medicine at the Cambridge Health Alliance, a Harvard-affiliated hospital system.
 He is also an occupational medicine consultant to the Massachusetts/Rhode Island Poison Control Center.

-Dr. Kales has participated in a wide range of research, advisory, and teaching activities on five continents resulting in over 100 publications and wide recognition nationally and internationally.
-He also serves on the editorial boards of the Archives of Environmental and Occupational Health and BMC Public Health, and on the international advisory board of Occupational Medicine, London.
+Dr. Kales has participated in a wide range of research, advisory, and teaching activities on five continents resulting in over 190 publications and wide recognition nationally and internationally.
+He also serves on several editorial boards, including Archives of Environmental and Occupational Health and the international advisory board of Occupational Medicine, London.

-In 2006, Dr. Kales was selected to lead the Occupational and Environmental Medicine Residency at HSPH.
+In 2006, Dr. Kales was selected to lead the Occupational Medicine Residency at HSPH.
 This program is Harvard’s only preventive medicine residency, and the premier Occupational Medicine program in the US.
-Since 2006, Harvard OEM trainees have received 17 national awards.
+Since 2006, Harvard OEM trainees have received over 20 national awards, published frequently, and have achieved many leadership positions in the US and abroad.
 Innovations implemented under his leadership include the Initiative for Productivity and Health Management to maximize workforce health to the benefit of both employees and their employers, and a Complementary Pathway for training mid-career Occupational Medicine professionals.

 Dr. Kales is also a leader in the emerging field of occupational sleep medicine.
 He was among the first occupational medicine directors to institute an objective OSA screening protocol for commercial drivers in a busy clinic dealing with driver medical certifications.
 His group is currently examining psychomotor vigilance testing and driving simulation in relationship to BMI and adiposity and OSA as potential “in clinic” tools for detecting fatigue/sleep disorders in the occupational health setting.
 Dr. Kales has also lectured at regional, national, and international meetings on OSA screening from the standpoint of occupational health.